 Hospital market in China is profitable

-Hospital market in China is seen as one of the most expensive, but profitable industries at the same time.
-While the government spend a lot of money to provide citizens with free or half-free healthcare service.
-On the contrary, private hospitals enjoy high revenues due to increasing demand for high-quality healthcare.
-According to a recent survey, over 50% of patients in China choose private service.
-As a result, combined revenue of industry accounts for over $225 billion dollars.
-Of total amount, a large part comes from medicine and pharmaceutical sectors, which together her account for over 40% of total industry’s revenue.
-This creates incentives or doctors to prescribe more expensive, though not always more effective, medicines with the purpose of receiving some reward from pharmacy.
+The hospital market in China is seen as one of the most expensive, but profitable industries at the same time.
+While the government spends a lot of money to provide citizens with free or half-free healthcare services.
+On the contrary, private hospitals enjoy high revenues due to the increasing demand for high-quality healthcare.
+According to a recent survey, over 50% of patients in China choose private services.
+As a result, the combined revenue of the industry accounts for over $225 billion dollars.
+Of the total amount, a large part comes from the medicine and pharmaceutical sectors, which together with her account for over 40% of the total industry’s revenue.
+This creates incentives for doctors to prescribe more expensive, though not always more effective, medicines with the purpose of receiving some reward from the pharmacy.

-To conclude, healthcare sector in China is currently requires restructuring and investment, which will help to improve quality of medical service.
-It requires proper regulations, which would allow foreign investors improve the industry and receive good revenue from it.
-Chinese government has done some steps to encourage investment in the industry and boost the growth of private hospitals.
-Compared to state healthcare centers, private hospitals are concerned with quality of service and seek to apply high quality European standards into it.
+To conclude, the healthcare sector in China is currently requires restructuring and investment, which will help to improve the quality of medical service.
+It requires proper regulations, which would allow foreign investors to improve the industry and receive good revenue from it.
+The Chinese government has done some steps to encourage investment in the industry and boost the growth of private hospitals.
+Compared to state healthcare centers, private hospitals are concerned with the quality of service and seek to apply high-quality European standards to it.
 This makes private hospitals more popular among Chinese patients.